 Content for a personal statement isn’t something that can be created overnight.
 It takes time to assimilate ideas and finesse them, so it’s good to encourage your child to start thinking about this well ahead of submission time.
 This doesn’t necessarily mean a heavy-handed desk bound session, but prompting them with questions on a regular basis to help them clarify why they like something or what makes an experience pleasant / unattractive for them will help them consolidate their thoughts and prompt an understanding of ways to describe clearly what they like and dislike and why.

-Prepare your child for a pretty long cycle of reading, editing and rereading their personal statement until it is ready to be submitted.
-If your child is in Year 12, it’s a good idea to return to school in September with a first draft of their personal statement completed.
+Prepare your teen for a pretty long cycle of reading, editing and rereading their personal statement until it is ready to be submitted.
+If your child is in Year 12, it’s a good idea to return to school in September of Year13 with a first draft of their personal statement completed.
 If they don’t yet know which course to study once they leave school, they can focus the draft on their skills, achievements and hobbies.

 Getting started

 Most students find that starting their personal statement is the hardest part.
-If your child is struggling to get motivated, encourage them to make a list of all the things they might want to include without worrying whether or not these will be included in the final version.
+If your teen is struggling to get motivated, encourage them to make a list of all the things they might want to include without worrying whether or not these will be included in the final version.
 Don’t let them get caught up in trying to think of a catchy opening line - this can be left until much later in the process.

 A good way to approach the personal statement is to break it into more manageable chunks.
 This will make it less daunting and might even help them to structure it.
 Try using mind-maps, notes, spider diagrams, bullet points (or whatever works best for your child) to help them put pen to paper and get the ideas flowing - no one is expecting a perfect first draft.
+You might even like to use our mind map below.

 Ideas to inspire them:

-1. Get your child to look at the university’s website to find out more about the course they are applying for.
+Get your child to look at the university’s website to find out more about the course they are applying for.
 Help them identify the qualities and experience they will need to do well on the course as this can often help them decide what to write about.

-2. Ask your child why they are applying for that course.
+Ask your child why they are applying for that course.
 Get them to expand on their reasons by asking them what excites them about the course, which modules they are particularly keen to learn more about and where they want the course to take them in their professional journey.

 Demonstrating passion